demisto/content/Packs/Zendesk/Integrations/Zendeskv2/README.md

 Delete ticket.
 Required permissions: Admins, Agents with permission to delete tickets.
 Agent delete permissions are set in Support.
-See Deleting tickets in the Zendesk Support Help Cent
+See Deleting tickets in the Zendesk Support Help Center.

 #### Base Command